-Biodiversity is generally defined as the variety of life forms in a particular area, including the different plants, animals and micro-organisms, and the ecosystems which they’re a part of.
+Biodiversity is generally defined as the variety of life forms in a particular area, including the different plants, animals, and micro-organisms, and the ecosystems that they are a part of.

-If you are planting a water-wise garden and looking to use local native plants, please contact our Coast & Biodiversity Project Officer on (08) 8229 9915.
+If you are planting a water-wise, wildlife-friendly garden or verge and looking to use local native plants, please see our green living page.

-There are four designated natural areas in our city, each with their own history and ecology.
+There are four designated natural areas in our city, each with its own history and ecology.
 However, they share the common purpose of preserving the natural environments as much as possible.